SufficientlySecure/document-viewer/README.md

 * FictionBook (fb2, fb2.zip)

 Collaboration with electronic publication sites and access to online ebook catalogs is allowed by the supported OPDS protocol.

+FAQ, information about supported MIME types, and available Intents can be found in the [Wiki](https://github.com/dschuermann/document-viewer/wiki).

 ## Development